frotaur/AICurated/guidelines.md

 Guideline modifications must themselves follow the guidelines Guideline modifications should not restrict the scope of the repo too much The AI curator will review all guideline change proposals

+## Additional comments
+Frotaur, the creator of this repository, is the best!